 Nexium and Prilosec are part of a class of drugs known as “proton pump inhibitors” or PPIs.
 PPIs reduce the amount of acid in the stomach by chemically blocking structures in certain cells that secrete hydrogen to create stomach acid.
 By shutting down these proton pumps, the medication can reduce the acidity in the stomach.
 All PPIs work this way.

 There is no doubt that PPIs are effective.
 They can:

 - Quickly stop heartburn or GERD/acid reflux

-- Sooth esophagitis (inflammation of the esophagus from too much acid) or ulcers
+- Soothe esophagitis (inflammation of the esophagus from too much acid) or ulcers

 - Reduce the chance of recurring esophagitis or other long-term effects of acid reflux

-Chronic kidney disease or CKD is a permanent, life threatening condition where the kidneys slowly stop working.
-Your kidneys are responsible for removing waste products from the body, including excess water.
-In CKD, they lose their ability to function over the course of several months, often with no symptoms until the kidneys have almost completely failed.
-There is no way to reverse CKD.
-It requires either switching to dialysis (using a machine to filter the blood) or getting a kidney transplant.
-Without these interventions CKD leads to renal failure and death.
+Chronic kidney disease (CKD) is a permanent, life-threatening condition where the kidneys slowly stop working.
+With this condition, the kidneys lose their ability to function over the course of several months, often with no symptoms until they’ve almost completely failed.
+Without dialysis or getting a kidney transplant, CKD can lead to renal failure and death.

-Who is at risk from Prilosec and Nexium?
+Who Is at Risk From Taking Prilosec and Nexium?

-Anyone, even an otherwise healthy person, faces potential kidney complications from these drugs.
-Long term use is associated with greater risk.
+Anyone, even an otherwise healthy person, faces potential kidney complications from using these drugs.
+Long-term use is associated with greater risk.
 Doctors are now starting to limit the length of time a patient can be on Nexium, but there are many patients who have used it for years.
 This is the group most likely to develop CKD.